 Also a Fortune 500 company, Mutual of Omaha was founded in 1909 and is based in Omaha, Nebraska.

-- Product variety: Mutual of Omaha sells almost every type of financial product imaginable.
+Product variety: Mutual of Omaha sells almost every type of financial product imaginable.

-- Reputation: Mutual of Omaha is highly rated, and has a long track record in the insurance business.
+Reputation: Mutual of Omaha is highly rated, and has a long track record in the insurance business.

-- Competition: Mutual of Omaha is a solid company but they may not always offer the most competitive products.
+Competition: Mutual of Omaha is a solid company but they may not always offer the most competitive products.

-Mutual of Omaha Life Insurance Company Profile
+Mutual of Omaha Life Insurance Company Information

 - Company Name: